 - Muscle loss

-Neurofibromatosis is brought about by the genetic defects or mutations that occur during conception spontaneously.
+Neurofibromatosis is brought about by genetic defects or mutations that occur during conception spontaneously.
 The involvement of genes is based on the kind of neurofibromatosis.

-- NF1: The gene of NF1 is situated on the chromosome 17 and produces the neurofibromin protein which helps in the regulation of cell growth.
+- NF1: The gene of NF1 is situated on chromosome 17 and produces the neurofibromin protein which helps in the regulation of cell growth.

-- NF2: The gene of NF2 is located on the chromosome 22 and produces the merlin protein.
+- NF2: The gene of NF2 is located on chromosome 22 and produces the merlin protein.
 The ‘mutated gene’ brings about the loss of the merlin protein and uncontrolled growth of the cell.

 - Schwannomatosis: Two genes bring about the condition of schwannomatosis.
+Reach out to the best neurosurgeons through mfine app.

 Legius Syndrome and Neurofibromatosis